microsoft/react-native-code-push/README.md

 3. No calls to `restartApp` were made since the last time `disallowRestart` was called.

 This behavior ensures that no restarts will be triggered as a result of calling `reallowRestart` unless one was explictly requested during the disallowed period.
+In this way, `allowRestart` is somewhat similar to calling `restartApp(true)`, except the former will only trigger a restart if the currently pending update wanted to restart, whereas the later would restart as long as an update is pending.

 See [disallowRestart](#codepushdisallowrestart) for an example of how this method can be used.